-Qikiqtani Inuit Association (QIA) is the Regional Inuit Association that democratically represents the over 14,000 Inuit of the Qikiqtani (Baffin).
-The Qikiqtani region includes 13 communities from Grise Fiord in the High Arctic down to Sanikiluaq (Belcher Island).
+The Qikiqtani Inuit Association (QIA), is a not-for-profit society which represents approximately 15,500 Inuit in the Qikiqtani (Baffin) Region of Nunavut, which includes 13 communities from Grise Fiord in the High Arctic down to Sanikiluaq (Belcher Island).

-There are three Regional Inuit Associations affiliated with Nunavut Tunngavik Inc. (NTI).
-The Board of Directors of NTI is made up of the three Regional Inuit Associations including NTI’s President being accountable to all Nunavut Inuit.
+QIA is one of three Regional Inuit Associations affiliated with Nunavut Tunngavik Inc. (NTI), the other associations include: the Kitikmeot Inuit Association and the Kivalliq Inuit Association.
 We work closely with our partners and different levels of governments to ensure that Inuit are being adequately served.